canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 ## Configure Service Account using the Spark Integration Hub Charm

-The Integration Hub charm allows seamless configuration of Charmed Spark service accounts via Juju relations, therefore providing a charming user-experience.
+The Integration Hub charm allows seamless configuration of Charmed Spark service accounts via Juju relations, therefore providing a charming, integrated user-experience.

 The Integration Hub charm is part of the Charmed Spark bundle, that can be deployed following [this](/TODO) how-to guide.
-Alternatively, you can also deploy the Spark Integration Hub charm standalone by
+Alternatively, you can also deploy the Spark Integration Hub charm standalone by running the following command

 ```shell
 juju deploy spark-integration-hub-k8s --channel edge -n1
 ```

-Once deployed, the Spark Integration Hub will start managing the properties for all the service accounts created either with the `spark-client` snap or using the `spark8t` python library.
+Once deployed, the Spark Integration Hub will automatically manage the properties for all the service accounts created either with the `spark-client` snap or using the `spark8t` python library.
 More information on the snap and on the python library can be found [here](/t/spark-client-snap-how-to-manage-spark-accounts/8959) and